alash3al/alash3al/README.md

 - ⚡ Fun fact: ...
 -->

-Simply I'm a software engineer who follows this quote "what I cannot create i do not understand"
+Simply "what I cannot create i do not understand" 😄